 The Fund does not undertake marketing activities for third parties, nor does it provide information to third parties for their own marketing purposes.

-Personal data may be transferred to, and stored at, destinations outside the European Economic Area ("EEA").
-Some of these destinations may not have data protection laws that are similar to those in the EEA and may not be regarded by the European Commission as providing an adequate level of data protection.
-When we, or our permitted third parties, transfer personal information outside the EEA, we will ensure that the transfer is subject to appropriate safeguards in accordance with Data Protection Legislation.
+Personal data may be transferred to, and stored at, destinations outside the UK or the European Economic Area ("EEA").
+Some of these destinations may not have data protection laws that are similar to those in the UK or EEA and may not be regarded by the UK Secretary of State or the European Commission as providing an adequate level of data protection.
+When we, or our permitted third parties, transfer personal information outside the UK or EEA, we will ensure that the transfer is subject to appropriate safeguards in accordance with Data Protection Legislation.
+For example, transfers may be made on the basis of adequacy decisions made by the European Commission, adequacy regulations (data bridges) made by the Secretary of State in the UK, the European Commission's Standard Contractual Clauses for international transfers, together with the UK Data Protection Addendum where applicable.
+Our Standard Contractual Clauses can be provided on request.

 We do not carry out automated decision-making or profiling.